Central Sterile Processing and Distribution

 6. Should a student be barred from completing clinical assignments with partnering agencies, GTCC will not be able to ensure the completion of program requirements and graduation competencies.

-7. Inability of a student to complete program requirements and graduation competencies will result in suspension from the Health program.
+7. The inability of a student to complete program requirements and graduation competencies will result in suspension from the Health program.

 8. Any student suspended from a Health Program can avail themselves of the standard GTCC processes for appeal, grievance, and/or readmission.